GATB/MindTheGap/README.md

 Either in your bin/ directory or in ext/gatb-core/bin/, you can find additional utility programs :
 * dbginfo : to get information about a graph stored in a .h5 file
 * dbgh5 : to build a graph from read set(s) and obtain a .h5 file
-* h5dump : to extract all data stored in a .h5 file
+* h5dump : to extract data stored in a .h5 file

 ## Reference